dwallace-cal/fortuneTeller/README.md

 ![ChainLink](https://docs.chain.link/files/a4c6c80-85d09b6-19facd8-banner.png)

 # 📚 Documentation:
 For use by Our P2E Guild, to provide guild content in-game.
-Designed to have upgradable contracts to change mappings.
-Decentralized, server-less front end saved to IPFS.
+Designed to have upgradable contracts to update fortunes.
+Decentralized, server-less front end saved to IPFS. second phase will include use of price oracle to influence fortunes.

 # 🏄‍♂️ Quick Start: